jfmengels/blog/content/blog/elm-review-v2/index.md

 The "review application" that you get from running `elm-review init` is now structured in a way that makes it possible to test the rules out of the box.

 `elm-review init` now adds the dependencies needed to write rules by default too.

+# Tests included by default

+The `tests/` directory is now included by default.

 ## Get started!